Managing Merchant ChargebacksDispute Management is a Three-Phase Process

 #4 | Timeliness is Key

-Chargebacks come with strict deadlines.
-Whether you choose to handle representment in-house or outsource it, ensuring that you respond in a timely manner is crucial.
-Missing the deadline means forfeiting your right to dispute the chargeback, no matter how strong your evidence may be.
+Chargebacks come with strict deadlines, and meeting those deadlines is critical.
+Missing even one of the time windows could mean forfeiting your right to challenge the chargeback, no matter how strong your evidence may be.

-With representment, you communicate that your business won’t be an easy target for unjustified chargebacks.
-This proactive stance should be an integral part of your overall chargeback protection strategy, defending the sustainability and reputation of your business.
+Representing invalid claims is like an announcement to the world that your business won’t be an easy target.
+This proactive stance should be an integral part of your overall chargeback protection strategy, since it will positively impact the reputation of your business, and may make would-be fraudsters try their tricks elsewhere.

 Step Three: Prevent Chargebacks